Understanding The Role Of Funnels In Marketing

 Marketing funnels offer several features and benefits:

-1. Customer Journey Visualization: Funnels provide a clear visual representation of the customer journey, helping businesses understand and improve their sales process.
+1. Customer Journey Visualization: Funnels represent the customer journey, helping businesses understand and improve their sales process.

 2. Conversion Optimization: By understanding where potential customers drop off in the funnel, businesses can optimize these areas to increase conversions.